rodrigosimoesrosa/deepseek/README.md

 ## 📁 Project Structure

-- `entrypoint.sh`: Initializes Ollama and downloads the DeepSeek model.
+- `entrypoint.sh`: Initializes Ollama and downloads the LLM model.
 - `Dockerfile`: Sets up the environment for Ollama.
 - `compose.yaml`: Defines the multi-container setup using Docker Compose.